-- 3.9.2 Jurisdictional proponents shall determine which of the activities listed in Section 3.9.1 will be accounted for in their jurisdictional program, noting the following: - GHG emissions from deforestation shall always be accounted for, regardless of which other activities are (or are not) included. - 2) GHG emissions from forest degradation shall be included where they exceed the de minimis threshold, as defined in Section 3.10.3.
-Where forest degradation is not included, procedures shall be established to account for possible leakage from deforestation to forest degradation, in accordance with Section 3.16.1. - 3.9.3 The definition of forest used in the construction of the FREL shall be specified and shall be consistent with the forest definition used for reporting under the UNFCCC.
-Where there is a difference between the most recent definition of forest used in UNFCCC reporting and the definition of forest used in the construction of the FREL, the jurisdictional proponent shall explain how and why the current forest definition was chosen. - 3.9.4 Deforestation and forest degradation shall be defined with reference to the IPCC land-use change categories of forest land converted to non-forest land and forest land remaining forest land, respectively. - 3.9.5 Jurisdictional proponents shall use activity-based accounting to develop their jurisdictional FREL.
+- 3.9.2 Jurisdictional proponents shall determine which of the activities listed in Section 3.9.1 will be accounted for in their jurisdictional program, noting the following: - 1) GHG emissions from deforestation shall always be accounted for, regardless of which other activities are (or are not) included. - 2) GHG emissions from forest degradation shall be included where they exceed the de minimis threshold defined in Section 3.10.4.
+Where forest degradation is not included, procedures shall be established to account for possible leakage from deforestation to forest degradation, in accordance with Section 3.15. - 3.9.3 The definition of forest used in the construction of the FREL shall be specified and shall be consistent with the forest definition used for reporting under the UNFCCC.6 Where there is a difference between the most recent definition of forest used in UNFCCC reporting and the definition of forest used in the construction of the FREL, the jurisdictional proponent shall explain how and why the current forest definition was chosen.

-&lt;sup>8 UNFCCC Decision 1/CP.16 paragraph 70.
+$^{^{\}rm 5}\, UNFCCC$ Decision 1/CP.16 paragraph 70.

-&lt;sup>9 UNFCCC Decision 12/CP.17
+6 UNFCCC Decision 12/CP.17